arangodb/docs/3.7/tutorials-reduce-memory-footprint.md

 These settings are the counterpart of the settings from the previous section.
 As soon as the memory buffers have been persisted to disk, answering read queries implies to read them back into memory.
-Data blocks that are already read can be stored in an in-memory block cache, for faster subsequent accesses.
+Data blocks, which are already read, can be stored in an in-memory block cache, for faster subsequent accesses.
 The block cache basically trades increased RAM usage for less disk I/O, so its size does not only affect memory usage, but can also affect read performance.